PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Understanding and Testing Challenges.md

 ![](img/UnderstandingChallenges/3.jpg)

-Finally after the third authenticated player join the challenge through the third tab the other two players will recieve a message (In orange) indicating that a player has joined the challenge and the state of the challenge would change to "RUNNING" because the maximum amount of players has been achieved.
+Finally after the third authenticated player join the challenge through the third tab the other two players will receive a message (In orange) indicating that a player has joined the challenge and the state of the challenge would change to "RUNNING" because the maximum amount of players has been achieved.

 ![](img/UnderstandingChallenges/4.jpg)

 ## Challenge Chat

 You can use the challenge ID to reference a challenge and send a message to everyone involved.
-The message contains a string determined by the player , the rest is information about who sent the message and the challenge details.
+The message contains a string determined by the player and the rest is information about who sent the message and the challenge details.
 Simply calling the request and supplying it with a message string will take care of distributing it to the rest of the players involved.
-Use challenge message listeners to intercept these messages, extracting the message string and who from and view them to players in-game.
+Use challenge message listeners to intercept these messages and extract the message string and who the message is from.
+You can then display the messages to players in-game.